MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 Microsoft 365 includes a global Office download setting that controls the downloading of mobile and desktop apps for all users.
 Holly is now going to test whether users can be prohibited from downloading Microsoft 365 Apps for enterprise if an admin turns off this setting.
 In this test, Holly will once again use Laura Atkins as her test case.
 However, since you just proved in the prior task that Laura can't install Microsoft 365 Apps for enterprise without a proper license, you must first assign her a license.

 1. Switch back to **LON-CL1**.
-You should still be logged into Microsoft 365 as Holly Dickson, Adatum’s Microsoft 365 Administrator.
+In your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson, Adatum’s Microsoft 365 Administrator.

 2. To turn off the global Office download setting, select the **Microsoft 365 admin center** tab in your browser, and then if necessary, select **...Show all** in the navigation pane.
 Select **Settings**, and then within the group, select **Org Settings**.